AAT licensed members who are supervised by AAT for Anti Money Laundering must now comply with new government regulations requiring extra DBS checks.

 AAT licensed members who were approved prior to May 4 2018 are asked to apply for their check using a specialist third party – Due Diligence Checking Ltd (DDC)..
 Applicants are able to contact DDC with queries, who will assist them throughout their application.
 Members will not need to send anything to AAT, as DDC will manage all applications and relay the relevant information to AAT.

-AAT licensed members who were approved from 5 May 2018, and current applicants, are asked to apply directly with their appropriate body (Disclosure and Barring Service for England and Wales, Disclosure Scotland or AccessNI in Northern Ireland) and send the original document directly to AAT.
+AAT licensed members who were approved from 5 May 2018, and current applicants, are asked to apply directly with their appropriate body (Disclosure and Barring Service for England and Wales, Disclosure Scotland or AccessNI in Northern Ireland) and send a copy of the document directly to AAT.

 What is a relevant conviction?